-Closing the french doors with more reverence then necessary, I lean against her armored chest, life is moving so fast, we’ll have to replace her soon, she’s seriously outdated, and for some reason this makes me enormously sad.
+Closing the french doors with more reverence than necessary, I lean against her armored chest, life is moving so fast, we’ll have to replace her soon, she’s seriously outdated, and for some reason, this makes me enormously sad.

 I’m Living in the Gap, drop by anytime, we’ll clean out the fridge.

 - All Italians got a refrigerator in the garage.
 That’s what we do.
 Buddy Valastro